PyAr/CDPedia/README.md

 ## Creating an image with specific pages

-The `cdpetron` sctip has some specific option to help testing some specific pages when developing.
+The `cdpetron` script has a specific option to help testing some specific pages when developing.

 These are not to be confused with `--test-mode`, which builds a small functional CDPedia, but with first 1000 pages, not the ones you want to check.
 That said, the best way to use these are together with `--test-mode`, which makes everything faster.